Chocobozzz/PeerTube/support/doc/tools.md

 :::

-### Regenerate video thumbnails
+### Regenerate video and playlist thumbnails

-Regenerating local video thumbnails could be useful because new PeerTube releases may increase thumbnail sizes:
+Regenerating local video and playlist thumbnails could be useful because new PeerTube releases may increase thumbnail sizes:

 ::: code-group